Comprehensive guides

 Before your departure

-• Contact always the relevant authorities (MRA for Mauritius, French Customs for the return)
+• Contact always the relevant authorities (MRA for Mauritius, French customs for the return)

 • Consult the official lists of prohibited products on government websites.